SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 > [!IMPORTANT]
 > All keys listed above are mandatory.

-The following sections describe the `data` format associated with each event type in more detail.
+All events associated with the same session must be assigned the same `session_id`.
+The `data` format associated with each event type is described in in more detail below.

 ## Start Event `data`